stargate-protocol/stargate-v2/packages/stg-evm-usdt-v2/README.md

 3. Rename `.env.example` to `.env` and update the `MNEMONIC` with your actual mnemonic
 4. Run `pnpm hardhat run scripts/deploy.js --network <network name in hardhat.config.js>`.
 For example, `pnpm hardhat run scripts/deploy.js --network sepolia`

+Once successfully deployed, the deployment result, including the address of the `proxy`, `impl`, and `admin`, will be stored under the `.openzeppelin` directory.